QuantConnect/Documentation/03-Algorithm-Reference/07-trading-and-orders.rst

 Market On Close orders are filled at the official closing price for the security.
 They must be submitted at least two minutes before the market closes to be included in the official closing auction.
 The Market On Open ``Quantity`` and ``Tag`` properties can be updated after creation until the last two minutes before close.

-For more information on updating orders, see Updating Orders.
+For more information on updating orders, see :ref:`Updating Orders <algorithm-reference-trading-and-orders-updating-orders>`.

 .. tabs::